Jocelyne Yanofsky competes in her sixth motionball event

 One of the athletes on Gustafson’s team was Jocelyne Yanofsky, who has been an athlete at motionball since 2014.

-“I used to bowl and swim for Team Manitoba before I aged out.
+“I used to swim for Team Manitoba before I aged out.
 But I still continue to do both once a week,” said the 33-year-old, Yanofsky.

 Yanofsky has been bowling since she was seven years old.
-She travelled to Vancouver for the Special Olympics in 2014, where she bowled and swam for team Canada.
+She travelled to Vancouver for the Special Olympics in 2014, where she swam for team Manitoba.

 She said that she has always enjoyed being a part of a team, regardless of the sport.